Ohio HiSET® Requirements

 What it costs

-You may retake each subtest two times over the 12 months following your first attempt by paying only the test center fee (noted above for each in-person subtest) or the at-home online proctor fee ($17.50 for each at-home subtest).
+You may retake each subtest five times within a twelve-month period.
+The retake fees are only the test center fee (noted above for each in-person subtest) or the at-home online proctor fee ($23.00 for each at-home subtest).
+You pay the full test fee only on the first and fourth attempt.